osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 },
 ```

-These are the SdsTypes we are working with in Python and JavaScript classes:
+These are the types we are working with in Python and JavaScript classes:

 **Python**
 ```python